 Sakib Chowdhury

-I am a PhD student at Stevens Institute of Technology.
+I am an M.Sc. student at Stevens Institute of Technology.
 My research is focused on studying robot motion control in complex dynamic environments.
-I am working under the supervision of Dr. Yi Guo.
-I have also been working as a Machine Learning Engineer at Celloscope since December 2021.
+I am focused on developing high speed controls and motion planners for robotic manipulators.
+I have also worked as a Machine Learning Engineer at Celloscope since December 2021.
 I have completed my bachelors at the Department of Electrical and Electronic Engineering in Bangladesh University of Engineering and Technology (BUET).
-I have also worked as part-time research assistant at Department of Computer Science, BUET.
+I have also worked as an undergraduate researcher at Department of Computer Science, BUET.

 Updates